 Carriage of ACAS systems by all aircraft over 5 700 kg or authorized to carry more than 19 passengers is mandatory globally.

 The overall situation in this band is one of a continuing exploitation of current systems.
-It can be realistically expected that some important uses of the frequency band, such as ILS/DME, VOR/DME, DME/DME and SSR Mode S, will continue as the main ATS tools in high-density airspace and this will extend beyond 2030.
+It can be realistically expected that some important uses of the frequency band, such as ILS/DME, VOR/DME, DME/DME and SSR Mode S, will continue as essential ATS tools in high-density airspace and this will extend beyond 2030.

 Use of the band for GNSS